-Independent study courses require the approval of the Director of Graduate Studies and Department Head upon the recommendation of the faculty member that would be offering the independent study.
+Coursework appearing on the program of study may come from other departments if the major professor and supervisory committee determine they are relevant to the student's dissertation research.
+Independent study courses require the approval of the Director of Graduate Studies and Department Head upon the recommendation of the faculty member that will be offering the independent study.
 While it is possible that other situations might arise, credit for independent study is normally only approved when regularly scheduled field courses are cancelled due to insufficient enrollment.
 Independent study should not be used as a substitute for classes that were offered but not taken by the student.
 In that case, the student will need to wait for the next offering of the course.

-5.4 Transfer Hours
+5.5 Transfer Hours

 A student entering the Ph.D. program with a master's degree (from this or any other institution) may request transfer of up to 30 hours of that degree toward the Ph.D.
 The number of hours accepted depends upon the relevance of the course work toward the Ph.D. and is decided on a case-by-case basis.
-The substitution of transfer courses for the courses listed above is also decided on a case-by-case basis.
 Transfer credit needs to be approved by the Director of Graduate Studies and the Graduate School.
+For more details and restrictions see the Graduate Handbook.